awesome-panel/panel-highcharts/README.md

 When I get the time I would like to

 - Add more examples
-- Add some apps for Binder via jupyter-server-proxy
 - Add badges for 100% test coverage etc.
 - Distribute as conda package
 - Support [HighStock](https://www.highcharts.com/demo/stock)